MA Islamic Studies

-Students who study abroad will incur additional costs.
-Grants may available for participating students, to assist with the extra costs of studying and living abroad.
+Grants may be available for participating students to help with the extra costs of studying and living abroad.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.